giantswarm/releases/release-notes/app-catalog/app-platform-announcement.md

 ![The Playground Catalog](https://p80.f1.n0.cdn.getcloudapp.com/items/z8uxX8wL/Image%202020-04-22%20at%2010.03.00%20AM.png?v=1439b2120f9203b7e4ba13ce26b83af3)

-Bear in mind that we do NOT support Playground apps and they aren’t a priority in terms of our workload.
-This means they might not ever make it into the Giant Swarm Catalog.
-What you will get is an app at a basic maturity level that should work for a certain use case.
+Bear in mind that Playground apps are supported on a best effort and collaborative basis.
+They are not supported with SLA.
+What you will get is an app at a basic maturity level that works for a specific use case.

 ## 3. Your Own App Catalog